 All nursing students must have a PPD skin test within three months of entering the nursing program or a chest X-ray within three months.
 The PPD skin test must be updated yearly as recommended by the CDC until graduation.
 A chest x-ray must be provided if at any time the student becomes symptomatic.
-Proof of having met these criteria must be presented and filed in the student files located in the ASN department before students will be allowed to participate in the clinical laboratory experience.
+Proof of having met these criteria must be uploaded to ACEMAPP before students will be allowed to participate in the clinical laboratory experience.